By: HISTORY.com Editors

 Alamy Stock Photo

-At six years old, Ruby Bridges became the center of a landmark event in the civil rights movement as one of the first Black children to integrate an all-white public school in the American South.
-The image of Bridges—a first-grader—escorted by federal marshals on her way to school among hostile protestors, became emblematic of racial tensions throughout the country.
+At 6 years old, Ruby Bridges became the center of a landmark event in the civil rights movement as one of the first Black children to integrate an all-white public school in the American South.
+The image of Bridges—a first grader—escorted by federal marshals on her way to school among hostile protesters, became emblematic of racial tensions throughout the country.

 Racial segregation was once legal in the United States, upheld by the doctrine of "separate but equal" established through Plessy v.
 Ferguson in 1896.
-As a result, Black children often attended segregated institutions with fewer resources and opportunities.
-However, the landscape of American education began to shift in 1954, when racial segregation in public schools was declared unconstitutional through Brown v.
+As a result, Black children often attended segregated schools with fewer resources and opportunities.
+However, the landscape of American education began to shift in 1954 when racial segregation in public schools was declared unconstitutional through Brown v.
 Board of Education.

 Amid intense opposition at William Frantz Elementary on November 14, 1960, Bridges' first day of school became an emotionally charged moment that endures as a symbol of the struggle for civil rights and educational equality.